 What I’m trying to say is that we don’t learn what we can crimp with our fingers - we just know - but we don’t know what we can climb using artificial means beyond the obvious, and instead need to build this up over time.

 So this is where my tip comes in.
 What if you don’t know?
-What if you’re pushing your limit, say your on the Ben and you’ve got to climb ice only 2 inches thick and you’ve only climbed neve 3 feet thick; or you’re on a ledge and have to pull up on a flat hold and you’ve only hooked big stonking flakes before?
+What if you’re pushing your limit, say you’re on the Ben and you’ve got to climb ice only 2 inches thick and you’ve only climbed neve 3 feet thick, or you’re on a ledge and have to pull up on a flat hold and you’ve only hooked big stonking flakes before?

-In winter climbing this same approach can work really well when you’re unsure, or have doubt in the placement.
+In winter climbing this same approach can work really well when you’re unsure, or have doubt about the placement.

-Unlike an aid climbers who has two daisy chains to do this, you instead use your arms.
+Unlike an aid climber who has two daisy chains to do this, you instead use your arms.

 To do this place your tool, and if you want to know if it’s good give it some good hard tugs.